Blog ComparisonsCanny Pricing 2026: Is It Worth It?

 • Custom domain

-Essentially, it offers the same functionality as alternatives’ lowest tiers, costing between $0-30/mo.
+Essentially, it offers the same functionality as the lowest tiers of alternatives, costing $0-39/mo.

-This is the only viable plan that grants actually useful features.
-However, it costs $399/mo (or $359/mo with yearly billing.)
+This is the first plan that grants actually useful features.
+However, it costs significantly more than anything else on the market and still limits your users to just 5k.
 Here’s everything you get for this price:

 • User segmentation

-It has all the features you’d need for efficient feedback collection and management but comes at a 10x higher cost than alternatives’ equivalent plans.
+It has all the features you’d need for efficient feedback collection and management, but comes literally at a 10x higher cost than alternatives’ equivalent plans.

-This plan is meant for enterprises and comes with a custom quote from Canny’s sales team.
+This plan is intended for enterprises with more than 5,000 end-users and includes a custom quote from Canny’s sales team.
 It offers flexibility and additional branding and security features for large businesses.
-You’d need it to access the following integrations:

 Who is an Owner/Manager in Canny?